ujorgeleite/breaking-bad/README.md

 Run `npm run test` for run the unit tests (with watcher).

-Run `npm run coverage` for run the unit tests.
+Run `npm run coverage` for run the unit tests with code coverage, the files for coverage will be uploaded in the root path.

-Run `npm run lint` for run the lint and fix all possible issues for lint
+Run `npm run lint` for run the lint and fix all possible issues for lint.

 Run `npm run e2e` for run the end to end tests.